Section 1: Applicant Information

-I agree to be bound by the governing rules of the club (Governing Rules) as amended from time to time.
+I agree to be bound by the governing rules of the Victorian Motorless Flight Group Inc. (trading as the Melbourne Gliding Club) (Rules) as amended from time to time.

 I declare that: